fishmarch/Stereo-Plane-SLAM/README.md

 # Stereo-Plane-SLAM System
 We build our SLAM system based on ORB-SLAM2 Stereo version.
 For some prerequisites, you could read their page, [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 We only add PCL library to deal with point cloud, we tested on PCL-1.80.
-SP-SLAM only supports Stereo sensor.
+The system only supports Stereo sensor.
 We have not removed those unrelevent components coming from ORB-SLAM2.